lowie1803/tic-tac-toe-int3401e/README.md

 `yarn json-server --watch fake-db/db.json --port 3001`

 ## Notes
-Can create `config.yml` to config URL and PASSPHRASE
+Can create `src/config.json` to config url, PASSPHRASE, and fetch_interval.

+## Designs

+The app is design to get data from fake db, which will be updated from server_judge.

+The db is a JSON file located in `fake-db/db.json`.
+It has to have a `game_states` object to read and to write in it.
+Can write to it using samples below.

 ### Sample js post request
 ```js